ryanadamczyk/ryanadamczyk.github.io/_posts/205-05-29-Ubuntu-22-04-LTS-NIST-800-171-Configuration.md

 unzip U_CAN_Ubuntu_22-04_LTS_V2R2_STIG_SCAP_1-3_Benchmark.zip
 ```
 21\.
 Create a preliminary report and result file using the DoD STIG profile.
-- **Note**: XXXXXX is to be replaced by today's date in the YYMMDD format; ex 221019
 ```bash
 oscap xccdf eval \
 --profile xccdf_mil.disa.stig_profile_MAC-2_Sensitive \